-The Head of RMG, as Macquarie's CRO, is a member of the MGL and MBL Executive Committee and reports directly to the CEO.
+The Head of RMG, as Macquarie's CRO, is a member of the MGL and MBL Executive Committees and reports directly to the CEO.
 The CRO has a secondary reporting line to the BRiC, which reviews the performance and objectives of the CRO and approves the appointment and removal of the CRO.
 The CRO has unrestricted access to the MGL and MBL Boards and the BRiC.
-The BRiC meets privately with the CRO at least annually in separate sessions to discuss any matters that the BRiC or the CRO believe should be discussed privately.
+The BRiC meets with the CRO, in the absence of other management, at least annually to discuss any matters that the BRiC or the CRO believe should be discussed privately.
 The CRO presents on risk matters at the BRiC meeting.
-Where there is no scheduled BRiC meeting, the CRO presents risk matters to the Board meeting.
+Where there is no scheduled BRiC meeting, the CRO presents risk matters at a Board meeting.